iitmotorsports/IIT-SAE-ECU/README.md

 Setup
 -----

+NOTE: This repo used [TeensyTemplate](https://github.com/LeHuman/TeensyTemplate) as a starting point

 Download [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain), unzip, and put it next to this template folder

 Rename the downloaded folder from `TeensyToolchain-master` to `TeensyToolchain`